 - 1/4 cup melted butter or margarine

 - Mix the milk into the cooked quinoa and allow it to soak while you prepare the rest of the ingredients.
 If you use cultured dairy, the quinoa can be left to soak and ferment overnight for a probiotic treat.
 Here’s more information on how to ferment cooked quinoa.

 - Puree the bananas until smooth.

-- Allow to sit for at least 30 minutes so the quinoa can soak in the liquid.
-Serve chilled or warm.
+- Allow the pudding to rest for at least 30 minutes so the quinoa can soak in the liquid.
+Serve it either chilled or warm.

-Keywords: vegan, probiotic, sugar free, healthy, chocolate, coconut, butterscotch, raisin spice
+Keywords: vegan, probiotic, prebiotic, sugar-free, healthy, chocolate, coconut, butterscotch, raisin spice, banana, simple, easy,